|

 Then

-this is how you capture him,
+this is how you capture him,without the usual smell.

 You loop a string around a limb,